zenstruck/browser/README.md

     // combination of assertRedirected(), followRedirect(), assertOn()
     ->assertRedirectedTo('/some/page') // follows all redirects by default ->assertRedirectedTo('/some/page', 1) // just follow 1 redirect

-;
+    // exception assertions for the "next request" ->expectException(MyException::class, 'the message')
+    ->post('/url/that/throws/exception') // fails if above exception not thrown

+    ->expectException(MyException::class, 'the message')
+    ->click('link or button') // fails if above exception not thrown ;

 // Access the Symfony Profiler for the last request